mnrafg/softearth/README.md

 ## Download / Install

-For using SoftEarth within your projects we recommend to install it using composer however you can clone or download the whole `mnrahimi/softearth` repo.
+For using SoftEarth within your projects we recommend to install it using composer.

 ```
 $ php composer.phar require mnrahimi/softearth